 Many Wayfarer sailors have recognized the potential advantages of jib/genoa furling systems, and some have taken the further step of investing in reefing furler systems.
 (The principal difference between the two is a reefing spar fitted at the luff (leading edge) of the sail.)
 Typically a purely furling system enables the sail to be used either fully unfurled or fully furled ('on' or 'off').
-By contrast the reefing system allows any fraction of the sail (or all of it) to be furled away (continuously variable).
+Anything in between risks having the upper part of the genoa unfurl in the breeze, which would be disconcerting and potentially dangerous.
+By contrast the reefing system allows any fraction of the sail (or all of it) to be furled away ('continuously variable'), with the spar preventing the upper part of the sail from unfurling.
 This means that within seconds a single sail can be reduced in area from a full genoa to the equivalent of a jib, or even a storm jib, or nothing at all, and anything in between.
 For owners without a full set of cruising sails this could represent a significant financial saving compared to the cost of buying separate genoa, jib etc., partially offsetting the initial cost of the reefing system.